nclarius/pyPL/README.md

  - more user-friendly input and output:
    - expression parser instead of the cumbersome prefix notation
    - interactive mode/file input instead of need to edit source code in order to set up input
-   - LaTeX output
+   - GUI
 - in model checking, print out detailed derivation rather than just final result of evaluation
+- broader coverage:
+  - tableaus with free variables
-- more modal logics
+  - more frames for modal logic
   - model generation for intuitionistic logic
   - modal logic for intuitionistic logic

 Usage notes
 -----------